sw704e21/dmiai/racing-game/README.md

 velocity.y: int
 did_crash: bool
 ```
-The car velocity describes the speed of the car in either horizontal or vertical direction and the sensor readings state how close other obstacles are to the car from either right, left or front of the car `did_crash` is a boolean telling if the car crashed or not.
+The car velocity describes the speed of the car in either horizontal or vertical direction and the sensor readings state how close other obstacles are to the car from either right, left, front or back of the car.
+In the image above, you can see a visual explanation of the sensory data.
+The `did_crash` variable is a boolean telling if the car crashed or not.
 Following actions can be performed `ACCELERATE`, `STEER_RIGHT`, `STEER_LEFT`, `DECELERATE` or `NOTHING` as a response to the sensory information.

 ## Evaluation
 You'll be rewarded based on how far your model drives your car without crashing into obstacles.
 We will run the game for a fixed amount of game ticks and based on how far and how long your car survive, you will be granted points.